xzl01/ghc/docs/users_guide/debugging.rst

     Dump statistics about how many of each kind of transformation took place.
 If you add :ghc-flag:`-dppr-debug` you get more detailed information.

+.. ghc-flag:: -ddump-simpl-trace
+    :shortdesc: Dump trace messages in simplifier
+    :type: dynamic

+    Dump trace messages from various functions of the simplifier.
+    Produces quite a lot of output.

 .. ghc-flag:: -dverbose-core2core
     :shortdesc: Show output from each core-to-core pass